chad1008/dotfiles/Git/README.md

 //  gbsb = git bisect bad
 //  gbsr = git bisect reset
 ```
 You can add keywords and create new sections directly in `Git/aliases.sh`.
-Just be mindful of the formatted requirements described at the top of the file.
+Just be mindful of the formatting requirements described at the top of the file.

-Run `gitcheat other` to see the current alias for this function.
+Run `gitcheat cheat` to see the current alias for this function.

 ### nuke_git_branches
+*Relies on the Oh-My-Zsh Git plugin*

 If you ever find your local repo cluttered with uneeded or obsolete branches, `nuke_git_branches` is here to help.
-After a confirmation prompt, it will delete all branches except for the current repos main branch, regardless of how you've named said main branch.
+After a confirmation prompt, it will delete all branches except for the current repo's main branch, regardless of how you've named said main branch.
 This utilizes `-d` flag and not the more destructive `-D`, so you won't lose any unmerged branches.
 Those you'll need to delete by hand.

 Run `gitcheat branch` to see the current alias for this function.

+### git_merge_main
+*Relies on the Oh-My-Zsh Git plugin*

+Quickly merge the current branch into the repo's main branch.
+Does not handle commits, you should still do those before executing this function.

+Run `gitcheat merge` to see the current alias for this function.